All Episodes

 They failed to tie the Jared Lochner issue to new media.

-But you know, Coburn going on meet the press and not expressing your passion and so forth, he had a different agenda.
+But, you know, Coburn going on Meet the Press and not expressing your passion and so forth, he had a different agenda.

 He was up there to criticize the media.

-You don't want your media criticized, and he's criticizing all media.
+You don't want your media criticized.

 He says he's sick and tired of watching it.

-He doesn't specify, just sick, he thinks it's uh problematic, full of false premises and so forth, and to a certain extent, he's right, particularly about the standard state-controlled legacy, whatever you want to call them, mainstream media.
+And to a certain extent, he's right, particularly about the standard state-controlled legacy, whatever you want to call them, mainstream media.

-They're just a series of false premises.
+They're just a series of false premises, all oriented toward an agenda.

-Here's here's here's Obama from the Audacity of Hope, pages 75 and 76, the spin, the amplification of conflict, the indiscriminate search for scandal and miscues, the cumulative impact of all this is to erode any agreed-upon standards for judging the truth.
+The spin, the amplification of conflict, the indiscriminate search for scandal and miscues, the cumulative impact of all this is to erode any agreed-upon standards for judging the truth.

 We have no authoritative figure, no Walter Cronkite or Edward R. Murrow, whom we all listen to and trust to sort out contradictory claims.